-Property Object Type Description/Syntax KeepAlive Client, Server, Connection The frequency with which periodic heartbeat messages are sent to verify that the connection is live.
-A 2-element vector in which: [1] is the time (in ms) to wait before sending the first heartbeat [2] is the time interval (in ms) between heartbeats LocalAddr Client, Server, Connection A 4-element vector in which: [1] is the communication protocol [2] is the IP address (formatted according to the communication protocol) and port number [3] is the address bytes [4] is the port number being used Magic Connection A 32-bit number unique to the blocks in a single data transmission.
+Property Object Type Description/Syntax CompLevel Root, Client, Server, Connection The compression level in use when sending data in Command mode or a file in HTTP mode.
+Valid values are 0-9, where 0 indicates no compression and 9 indicates maximum compression.
+The default is 6.
+ErrorText Root Requires an additional argument comprising the single error number of interest.
+The error text corresponding to the error number.
+HostName Server The hostname of the server.
+HttpDate Root Today's date in the format defined by the HTTP protocol.
+KeepAlive Client, Server, Connection The frequency with which periodic heartbeat messages are sent to verify that the connection is live.
+A 2-element vector in which: • [1] is the time (in ms) to wait before sending the first heartbeat • [2] is the time interval (in ms) between heartbeats LocalAddr Client, Server, Connection A 4-element vector in which: • [1] is the communication protocol • [2] is the IP address (formatted according to the communication protocol) and port number • [3] is the address bytes • [4] is the port number being used Magic Connection A 32-bit number unique to the blocks in a single data transmission.
 Only valid in BlkRaw/BlkText mode, not Raw/Text/Command mode.
-OwnCert Client, Server, Connection The X509Cert object containing information about the certificate of the specified Conga object.
-PeerAddr Client, Connection The address of the specified Conga object's peer.
-A 4-element vector in which: [1] is the communication protocol [2] is the IP address (formatted according to the communication protocol) and port number [3] is address bytes [4] is the port number being used PeerCert Client , Connection The X509Cert object containing information about the certificate of the specified Conga object's peer.
-PropList all A list of the properties relevant for the object's type.

-Table A-1: Properties that can be retrieved by the DRC.GetProp function (continued)
+Table A-1: Properties that can be retrieved by the DRC.
+GetProp function (continued)